RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 # Westwind.Scripting: Scripts and Template Processing

-This library includes a scripting engine that allows you to execute string or file based templates and expanded embeded C# expressions and code blocks that can be embedded using Handlebars-like syntax.
+This library includes a scripting engine that allows you to execute string or file based templates and expanded embedded C# expressions and code blocks that can be embedded using Handlebars-like syntax.

 The scripting engine supports: